makrai/notes/wang19-glue-multitask-benchmark.md

   * We use the standard test set, for which we obtained private labels from the authors
-  * We report a single performance number on the combination of the in~ and out-of-domain sections of the test set.
+  * We report a single performance number on the combination of the in~ and out-of-domain sections of the test set

 ### SST-2 The Stanford Sentiment Treebank (Socher+ 2013)

 * consists of sentences from movie reviews and human sentiment annotations
 * The task is to predict the sentiment of a given sentence
-* We use the two-way (positive/negative) class split, and use only sentence-level labels.
+* We use the two-way (positive/negative) class split, and use only sentence-level labels